aykutonol/multi_planner/README.md

-# Navigation for Multiple Mobile Robots
+# Multi-agent scenario with decentralized planning